koalaman/shellcheck/README.md

 ShellCheck is written in Haskell, and requires GHC, Parsec3, JSON and Text.Regex.
 To run the unit tests, it also requires QuickCheck2.

+ShellCheck requires at least 1 GB of RAM to compile.

 On Fedora, these can be installed with:

     yum install cabal-install ghc ghc-parsec-devel ghc-QuickCheck-devel \